dhaval-khatri1996/sentiment-analysis-using-python/README.md

 $ python
 $ nltk.download()
 ```
-This will open a GUY, go to ALL packages and select 'averaged_perceptron','punkt', 'universal_tagset' and download.
+This will open a GUI, go to ALL packages and select 'averaged_perceptron','punkt', 'universal_tagset' and download.

 4. Install openpyxl
 ```